Peterborough

 • George Hotel 10 Market Place Whittlesey PE7 1AB Telephone(01733) 359970

 Opened as a Wetherspoon in July 2010, completely refurbished.
-Several rooms and areas, with wooden decor and carpeted throughout.
+Several rooms and areas, with wooden décor and carpeted throughout.
 Old photos of the area and info on local historic figures and places adorn the walls.
 Collection of mirrors.
 Three TVs but no pool table or music.
-Up to ten real ales available, five of which vary.
+Five national real ales available, with occasional guests.
 Food served daily including Steak Club on Tuesday and Curry Club on Thursday.

 • Letter B 53-57 Church Street Whittlesey PE7 1DE Telephone(01733) 206975